Helpful tips for driving at night

-Whilst many motorists around the UK are familiar with night-time driving, a substantial amount of road traffic collisions (RTCs) still occur during the darker hours.
+Whilst many motorists around the UK are familiar with nighttime driving, a substantial amount of accidents or road traffic collisions (RTCs) still occur during the darker hours.
 It's always beneficial to know how to change your driving style to reduce the risks while out on the road.

 From pre-drive checks, to extra bits of equipment, we've collated our top tips for driving at night to help you feel confident behind the wheel when driving at night.

-First things first, it's critical for you to give your car a check before driving at night as this can make a significant difference, not only for you, but other motorists as well.
-Top of the list would be to check your lights, which includes your headlights, high-beams, brake lights and indicators.
-If you aren't confident doing this yourself, we offer a complimentary vehicle health check service with every visit.
+It's critical for you to give your car a check before driving at night, as this can make a significant difference, not only for you, but other motorists as well.

 Your dashboard and driver display lights may be too bright for driving at night as well, they may be worth adjusting if they're catching your eye.